How Internal Structure Shapes the Metallicity of Giant Exoplanets: Methods

 \subsection{Model parameters}

-We used CEPAM \citep{Guillot_Morel_1995, Howard_2024} to compute planetary evolution.
-CEPAM numerically solves the 1D planetary structure and thermal-evolution equations (mass conservation, hydrostatic equilibrium, energy transport, and energy conservation) coupled to equations of state, that set density and entropy as functions of P, T, and composition.
-The sample size consists of 44 exoplanets taken from the \citet{Otegi_2020, Parc_2024} with masses between 0.12 and 5.98~$M_{\rm J}$.
-As in \citet{Howard_2025}, we considered exoplanets with radius, mass, age, and $T_{eq}$ measurements and with relative measurement uncertainties smaller than 5 and 10~\% for radius and mass, respectively.
-Exoplanets with equilibrium temperatures $T_{eq}$ > 1000 K were excluded from this study, since additional energy sources can significantly inflate their radii \citep{Guillot_2006, Thorngren_2018}.
-Such inflation mechanisms are not considered, and only planets for which our models reproduce the observed radius at the reported age were included.
+We used the \emph{Code d’Evolution Planetaire Adaptif et Modulaire} (CEPAM) \citep{Guillot_Morel_1995, Howard_2024} to simulate the planetary evolution.
+CEPAM numerically solves the 1D planetary structure and thermal-evolution equations (mass conservation, hydrostatic equilibrium, energy transport, and energy conservation) coupled to EoSs, which set density and entropy as functions of $P$, $T$, and composition.
+The initial catalogue of giant planets from \citet{Otegi_2020, Parc_2024} was first restricted to those with all four required observational parameters (mass, radius, age, and $T_{\rm eq}$) available.
+This requirement alone substantially reduced the sample size.
+From this subset, we applied additional filtering, requiring relative uncertainties smaller than 5\% in radius and 10\% in mass, following \citet{Howard_2025}, which yelded a final sample of 44 planets with masses between 0.12 and 5.98 $M_{\rm J}$.
+Exoplanets with equilibrium temperatures $T_{\rm eq}$ > 1000 K were excluded from this study, since additional energy sources can significantly inflate their radii \citep{Guillot_2006, Thorngren_2018}.

-The ice-to-rock ratio is kept constant for all the tested structures, and assumed to be a 1:1 ratio.
-For hydrogen and helium, the ratio between the two elements is assumed to be protosolar ($Y/(X+Y)$ = 0.27) \citep{Asplund_2021}.
+The ice-to-rock ratio was kept constant for all the tested structures and was assumed to be a 1:1 ratio.
+For hydrogen and helium, the ratio between the two elements was assumed to be protosolar ($Y/(X+Y)$ = 0.27) \citep{Asplund_2021}.

-As shown by \citet{Howard_2025}, the equation of states (EoS) used are important, and they affect the results inferred by the evolution models.
+The equations of state (EoSs) used are important and are known to affect the inferred composition \citep{Baraffe2008,Miguel_2016,Muller_2020,Howard_2025}.
 The EoSs used in this study are the SESAME water and dry sand for ices and rocks \citep{Lyon_1992}, and the CMS19+HG23 EoS for H-He \citep{Chabrier_2019, Howard_Guillot}.

-The atmosphere in the model is treated as a non-gray, fully radiative atmosphere.
-Opacities are treated as two bands (visible and IR), and the mean opacities have been tabulated accordingly \citep{Freedman_2008, Freedman_2014, Parmentier_2015}.
+The atmosphere was treated as a non-grey, fully radiative atmosphere.
+Opacities were treated as two bands (visible and IR), and the mean opacities were tabulated accordingly \citep{Freedman_2008, Freedman_2014, Parmentier_2015}.
 Opacity enhancement caused by heavy elements follows the methodology described in \citet{Valencia_2013}.
-For simplicity, we do not account for compositional mixing of heavy elements (the structure does not evolve over time).
-For all structures, the P-T profile is assumed to be adiabatic in the planet's interior.